 No. AVN is caused by a block to the blood supply of one part of the knee, not a fracture.
 Ultimately, both conditions can lead to bone death.

-Final word from Sportdoctorlondon re subchondral insufficiency fracture of the knee
+Final word from Sportdoctorlondon regarding Subchondral Insufficiency Fracture of the Knee

 We need to consider this condition in a person over 50 who presents with sudden and increasing pain in the knee, especially with a background of arthritis or meniscal tears.
 Early treatment with rest and pain-relieving medications will allow healing, although complete resolution may take 3-6 months.